 I get that it’s probably no big deal to anyone else, but I like my home comforts.
-Restricting it down to a maximum of 10 items will be tough.
+Restricting it down to a maximum of 10 items was tough.
 Not to mention the fact that I like to keep my hand sanitiser in a separate pocket so that the germs from whatever I’ve touched don’t transfer onto my things.
 Ugh.
 Even typing that I know how ridiculous I sound.
 I’m embarrassed that I’m making it into such a big thing to be honest, but I can’t help it.

 While for convenience, I know a small trolley suitcase would be easier.
 You don’t have to carry it on your shoulders, and generally there’s more room than what you get in a shoulder bag.
 Plus your stuff is a bit more protected.
-However, what puts me off is having my money and my travel documents trailing behind me – I prefer to have it physically close to my body.
-As I’ve never travelled on just hand luggage before, I didn’t really have a bag big enough, so I decided to invest in one.
+However, what put me off is having my money and my travel documents trailing behind me – I prefer to have it physically close to my body.
+As at this point, I’d never travelled on just hand luggage before, I didn’t really have a bag big enough, so I decided to invest in one.
 This particular bag – the WANDF Foldable Travel Duffel Bag – had some great reviews on Amazon, it comes in loads of different colours, and meets the baggage restrictions on most budget airlines.
 It’s nice and light, and it folds up for easy storage too.

 - Hand sanitiser: I’m using Dettol Antibacterial Hand Gel as it dries nice and quick, and it doesn’t smell too overpowering.